-A signed NDA form can help you avoid a lot of problems as a business owner.
-Without a Non-Disclosure Agreement in place, your confidential information can be disclosed publicly or otherwise used by employees, vendors, clients, or anyone else that you share them with.
+A signed Non-Disclosure Agreement (NDA) can help you avoid a lot of problems as a business owner.
+Without an NDA in place, your confidential information can be disclosed publicly or otherwise used by employees, vendors, clients, or anyone else with whom you share the information.
 A Non-Disclosure Agreement lets the recipients of your proprietary information know that you expect confidentiality and it authorizes you to take legal action if the contract is violated.

 Confidential information typically can include items such as:

 Inventions and product ideas.

 Sales leads and customer or client details.

 Information that is independently developed or discovered by the recipient.

 Information that the owner has already given the recipient consent to disclose.

 Any other information that both parties agree in writing is not confidential.

 You can customize the Rocket Lawyer NDA template in minutes.
 Here's what should be included in an NDA: